Interactive work on the compute nodes

 python [my_script.py]

-where [my_script.py] is the path to a Python script, for example srun python ~/my_script.py.
+where [my_script.py] is the Python script (including the path if it is ot in the current directory), for example srun python ~/my_script.py.

 To run a Python script on each of the requested cores, do: